 Jason is an economist and professor at Melbourne’s RMIT University.
 He is a leading researcher on the economics of blockchains, and is currently the director of RMIT’s Blockchain Innovation Hub.

-COO of Loki Project
+CMO of Loki Project

 Managing Director of Valles Accountants